we-mak/wimage-manager/README.md

 ### Bugs
 - Drag select when scrolling can't select files, and drag zone being a square.
+- UX: When inside folder, just need one click on back to home.

 ## Changelogs/bugs fixed
 - Selected item not remove select when click/drag outside the item. --- fixed